“Anime RPG Trash” or Clair Obscur and Genre Trouble

 The critical and commercial success of Final Fantasy VII (Squaresoft, 1997) signaled that Japanese role-playing games (JRPG) were both a product and genre viable enough for global consumption despite earlier JRPGs already experiencing a modicum of success abroad.
 Yet, whatever great promise Final Fantasy VII would bring to the genre was largely limited to the Final Fantasy franchise with even other games in Squaresoft’s catalogue being ridiculed for being too strange, thus, IGN calling SaGa Frontier (1997) “shite.”1 Likewise, recall the August 1999 issue of GameFan magazine in which the editorial staff gathered to discuss their top 10 RPGs of the decade.
 It’s no surprise to see Final Fantasy titles dominate the lists, but one particular critic, Geoffrey “El Niño” Higgins vehemently disagreed with his colleagues, writing: “That’s right, no Final Fantasy series…The obsession with Japanese RPGs baffles me, considering how much better U.S. titles are (Bard’s Tale, Wasteland, Might & Magic and a little license I like to call AD&D…need I go on?).”2 The turn of the new millennium was thereby marked by an increasing distaste towards Japanese games and products that were either explicit in their Japanese origins or deviant from the design structure of Final Fantasy.

-With Microsoft entering the console market, such feelings would only worsen as they introduced PC Western RPGs such as The Elder Scrolls III: Morrowind (Bethesda Game Studios, 2002), Jade Empire (BioWare, 2005), and Mass Effect (Bioware, 2007) to a wider audience who wondered why Japanese games were linear and melodramatic, elements that were seen as rendering the genre as embarrassing—one need only look up archival reviews of X-Play to see the show switch between begrudging praise and xenophobic humor.
+With Microsoft entering the console market, such feelings would only worsen as they introduced a style of CRPGs, such as The Elder Scrolls III: Morrowind (Bethesda Game Studios, 2002), Jade Empire (BioWare, 2005), and Mass Effect (Bioware, 2007), to a wider audience who wondered why Japanese games were linear and melodramatic, elements that were seen as rendering the genre as embarrassing—one need only look up archival reviews of X-Play to see the show switch between begrudging praise and xenophobic humor.
 Coupled with the arrival of high-definition (HD) and the ensuing desire for realism, JRPGs which were either still using retro or anime style graphics were derided.
 Furthermore, the ever stalwart Square Enix would begin to falter.
 While Final Fantasy XI (2002) and Final Fantasy XII (2006) did well enough, the box-office failure of Final Fantasy: The Spirits Within (Hironobu Sakaguchi, 2001) and the departure of Hironobu Sakaguchi and later, Yasumi Matsuno, left a pallor over the company, and the direction of the franchise.

 Japanese developers would begin to take note of Western tastes, culminating in the Final Fantasy XIII trilogy looking towards the likes of The Elder Scrolls IV: Oblivion (Bethesda Game Studios, 2006), Mass Effect, and Call of Duty 4: Modern Warfare (Infinity Ward, 2007).3 For Western gamers, Final Fantasy XIII (Square Enix, 2009) would bear the burden of saving the entire genre.
 Take the headline of one article from the U.K. gaming magazine 360, “Could Final Fantasy XIII: finally transform the JRPG?”4 According to reviewers, who especially lambasted the game for being too linear, Final Fantasy XIII neither saved nor transformed the JRPG.